Micah-Ribbens/Brendan-s-Game/README.md

 - git push

 ## Recieving My Code
--If you edited any code or files then type in all the commands in 'Saving Your Code.'
+- If you edited any code or files then type in all the commands in 'Saving Your Code.'
 Otherwise, just type:

--git pull
+- git pull